swiftlang/swift-evolution/proposals/0163-string-revision-1.md

  * Make `String` conform to `BidirectionalCollection`
  * Make `String` conform to `RangeReplaceableCollection`
  * Create a `Substring` type for `String.SubSequence`
- * Create a `Unicode` protocol to allow for generic operations over both types.
+ * Create a `StringProtocol` protocol to allow for generic operations over both types.
  * Consolidate on a concise set of C interop methods.
  * Revise the transcoding infrastructure.
+ * Sink Unicode-specific functionality into a `Unicode` namespace.

 Other existing aspects of `String` remain unchanged for the purposes of this proposal.